About me

 Current projects

-Pre-voiceless diphthong raising in several U.S. cities: We are investigating the phonetic origin, diachronic implementation, and phonologization of pre-voiceless /aj/ and /aw/ raising among American English speakers in Indiana, Ohio, and Louisiana.
-This project is an ongoing collaboration with Katie Carmichael at Virginia Tech, Kelly Berkson at Indiana University, and Irina Shport at LSU.
+Pre-voiceless diphthong raising in several U.S. cities: We are investigating the phonetic origin, diachronic implementation, and phonologization of pre-voiceless /ai/ and /au/ raising among American English speakers in Indiana, Ohio, and Louisiana.
+This project is an ongoing collaboration with Katie Carmichael at Virginia Tech, Kelly Berkson and Stuart Davis at Indiana University, and Irina Shport at Louisiana State University.